 The Fund invests primarily in high yield investment securities.
-The Fund's debt securities issued by the Philippine government have an average credit rating of stable investment grade (Baa2) by Moody's.
-Unrated securities are investments in various medium and long-term corporate debt securities that are from counterparties with no history of default with the Fund.
+The Fund's debt securities issued by the Philippine government have an average credit rating of stable investment grade (Baa2) by Moody's, while the Fund's corporate debt securities are unrated securities but issued by Philippine corporations with no history of default with the Fund.